 CM070 — WRITING 121 LAB (2 CREDITS) Prerequisite: None; co-requisite to CM121.
 This course provides intensive instruction and practice in writing coherent paragraphs and essays for specific audiences; the writing lab includes the drafting, revision, and editing processes as well as instruction in grammar, mechanics, and usage.
 Students develop college-level writing skills.

 CM111—SPEECH COMMUNICATIONS (4 CREDITS) Prerequisite: None.
-Students examine the function of language in the communication process as it applies to speech construction and delivery.
+This course examines the function of language in the communication process as it applies to speech construction and delivery.
 Activities including discussion and delivery of prepared speeches provide communication skills for personal and professional applications.

 CM121—COMPOSITION (4 CREDITS) Prerequisite: Advanced Placement or co-requisite CM070.
 Students develop college-level writing skills, composing essays and formal research papers using APA documentation citation style.